EtienneCmb/visbrain/docs/sleep.rst

 Shortcuts
 ---------

 Sleep comes with a bundle of shortcuts that can be used to speed up your productivity.
+If shortcuts don't seems to be active, simply click on a canvas before.

 ==============          ==================================================================================
 Keys                    Description
 ==============          ==================================================================================
-CTRL+d                  Display quick settings panel CTRL+n                  Screenshot window s                       Display / hide spectrogram h                       Display / hide hypnogram z                       Enable / disable zoom b                       Previous window n                       Next window mouse wheel             Move the current window a                       Insert Artefact in the hypnogram w                       Insert Wake stage in the hypnogram 1                       Insert N1 stage in the hypnogram 2                       Insert N2 stage in the hypnogram 3                       Insert N3 stage in the hypnogram r                       Insert REM stage in the hypnogram
+mouse wheel             Move the current window mouse click             On a channel canvas, magnify signal under mouse location a                       Insert Artefact in the hypnogram w                       Insert Wake stage in the hypnogram 1                       Insert N1 stage in the hypnogram 2                       Insert N2 stage in the hypnogram 3                       Insert N3 stage in the hypnogram r                       Insert REM stage in the hypnogram b                       Previous window n                       Next window s                       Display / hide spectrogram t                       Display / hide topoplot h                       Display / hide hypnogram z                       Enable / disable zoom
+CTRL + d                Display quick settings panel CTRL + s                Save hypnogram
+CTRL + n                Screenshot window
+CTRL + e                Display documentation
+CTRL + t                Display shortcuts window
+CTRL + q                Close the window
 ==============          ==================================================================================

 Collaborator